zhi-xuan-chen/zhi-xuan-chen.github.io/pages/1_homepage.md

 ### Experiences

-* 09/2018-06/2022: University of Electronic Science and Technology of China (UESTC); Bachelor student in Mathematics and Physics Basic Science.
+* 09/2019-now: University of Electronic Science and Technology of China (UESTC); Bachelor student in Optoelectronic Information Science and Engineering.

 ---

 ### Awards

 * National Scholarship, 2020 and 2021

-* Outstanding Students’ Scholarship of UESTC, 2019, 2020 and 2021
+* Outstanding Students’ Scholarship of UESTC, 2020 and 2021

-* First Prize, _Huawei Scholarship_, 2021

-* First Prize, _Yunhui Award Special College Student Innovation and Entrepreneurship Program in UESTC_, 2021

-* Excellent class member of UESTC, 2019 and 2020

 * Honorable Mention, _Mathematical Contest In Modeling_, 2020
 * First Prize in Sichuan Province, _China Undergraduate Mathematical Contest in Modeling_, 2020

-* Third prize, _Southwest Hackathon Coding Contest_, 2020

-* Third prize, _Innovation Creavitivity Entrepreneurship” Competition_, 2021